viadeo/scalavro/README.md

 - Schema generation from String-keyed `Map` types.
 - Schema output for Avro protocols.
 - Robustness in the face of cyclic type dependencies (such records are never valid Avro).
-- Conversion to "Canonical Parsing Form"
+- Conversion to "Parsing Canonical Form"

 ## Current Limitations
 - IO is not yet implemented (schema generation only).